 - In this judgement, the SC tried to curb the blatant misuse of Article 356 (regarding the imposition of President’s Rule on states).

 - In this case, there was no question of constitutional amendment but even so, the concept of basic doctrine was applied.

 - The Supreme Court held that policies of a state government directed against an element of the basic structure of the Constitution would be a valid ground for the exercise of the central power under Article 356.

 Read more on the SR Bommai case here.

 The doctrine of the basic structure helps to prevent legislative excesses, as was evident in the Emergence Era.
-This is required as a shield against an all-powerful parliament, which can resort to an overuse of Article 368.
+This is required as a shield against an all-powerful parliament, which can resort to overuse of Article 368.
 There is another school of thought, however, that says that if amendments help a constitution to survive, they must include changes in the allegedly basic part of the Constitution.